 - 8 How to Mail Your Credit Dispute Letter

-Also, remember that the burden of proof is on the credit bureaus to provide evidence that the information on your report is complete and accurate.
+Remember that the burden of proof is on the credit bureaus to provide evidence that the information on your credit report is complete and accurate.
 We don’t recommend sending in supporting documentation along with your letter because it can actually backfire in some cases.

 Sending Your Letter

-We recommend sending your letter via certified mail so you can get a return receipt as proof that your letter was received.
+We recommend sending your letter via certified mail with “return receipt requested,” as proof that your letter was received.
 Handwritten letters are also helpful for complex disputes that cannot be properly described via the credit bureaus’ online forms.

 Clearly State Your Request for a Dispute